studiofuga/mSqliteCpp/Readme.md

 ## Introduction
 Why this library?

-C++ is a strong typed language and the obvious advantage of this is the ability to catch many non-obvious problems at compile time.
+C++ is a strong typed language and the very important advantage of this is the ability to catch many non-obvious problems at compile time.

 The SQLite C API library somehow try to enforce the strong typing of the database engine by using different functions for different types, but all the C++ libraries I've seen till now don't make any effort to force strong types at user